arwinazizi/onchain-profile/README.md

 Fresh - New wallet with minimal transaction history (<5 transactions)

-Unclassified - Regular wallet not matching anby of the types.
+Unclassified - Regular wallet not matching any of the types.

 ## Tech Stack